Get insider access

 Sennheiser MOMENTUM 4 Wireless

 The Sennheiser MOMENTUM 4 Wireless headphones are more premium than the Sennheiser ACCENTUM Wireless.
-The MOMENTUM 4 are more comfortable, better built, and have a more neutral sound out of the box, which some users may prefer.
-Their ANC system can also block out more background noise, they last longer on a single charge, and support aptX Adaptive, which is a Bluetooth codec that dynamically adjusts its performance to your content.
+The MOMENTUM 4 are more comfortable and better built.
+Their ANC system can also block out more background noise.
+They last longer on a single charge and support wired connectivity.
 That said, the ACCENTUM are still a decent option, particularly if you're on a smaller budget.
 They have most of the same features as the MOMENTUM 4 but don't perform quite as well overall.

 Sennheiser ACCENTUM Plus Wireless